Vegan Multivitamins Buyer Guide

 Sugar

 It’s strange to think that sugar would even have a place in vitamins.
 After all, isn’t the whole purpose of vitamins to do something healthy and good for your body?
-However, even though it seems contrary to the point, many gummy vitamin manufacturers use sugar to transform their vitamins into more comparable to candy.
-This isn’t necessarily a bad thing, particularly if it gets children interested in taking their multivitamins.
+However, even though it seems contrary to the point, many gummy vitamin manufacturers use sugar to transform their vitamins into a candy-like format.
+This is often in an attempt to get children more interested in taking their multivitamins, and it’s a trade-off that many parents consider when making supplement choices.
+It’s important to remember that while gummy vitamins can look appealing, many brands use added sugar, which is a concern for parents.

 Digestive Enzymes

-Digestive enzymes are a common additive of many multivitamin products that have a laundry list of claims.
-It seems smarter and more efficient to grab a single supplement that contains everything you may need, rather than keeping track of dozens of bottles and serving sizes.
+Digestive enzymes are a common additive in many multivitamin products.
+It seems smarter and more efficient to grab a single supplement that contains everything you may need rather than keeping track of dozens of bottles and serving sizes.

 Lanolin